varun-developer-public/funapp/README.md

 # FunApp Project

-This repository contains the source code for the **Test Project** website.
+This repository contains the source code for the **FunApp Project** website.

 ## Features